Research Administration at Emory (RAE) Program

 RAE is a comprehensive training certificate program designed to provide onboarding and orientation to Emory’s Office of Research Administration (ORA) for new employees and to provide upskilling or refresher training for current ORA staff.
 RAE provides an introduction to Research Administration and the grant lifecycle.

-Research Administration at Emory Syllabus
+Research Administration at Emory Basic Certification

 Basic Certification Training

 Basic Certification training is designed for RAS research administration staff new to ORA or the research administration community of practice.
-Basic certification training consists of 5 self-paced, core courses followed by three days of instructor-led courses.
+Basic certification training consists of 3 self-paced, core courses followed by three days of instructor-led courses.

 Self-paced Basic, Core Courses